 Your skills as an instructor relate to your ability to create and manage a learning environment collaboratively with the guest.

 a.
 Including the guest

 After you have collected enough data about and from the guests, you will need to make a plan as to what to do.
-Why is it important to include the guest in this planning process?

 b.
 Goals for the day